realulim/Bornemisza-DS/README.md

 This is a cloud-based distributed system that self-installs onto standard CentOS VMs of the $5-$10 variety.
 It provides a generic template for starting a web-based business on the cheap and seamlessly progressing to web scale later on.

+The main difference to most other distributed system architectures is that infrastructure is not a first-class citizen.
+Deployable units are simply application servers and database servers (shorthand notation: app nodes and db nodes).

 ## Architectural Overview
-The system consists of two clusters, a database cluster and an application server cluster, whereas the frontend is an HTML5 single page application.
-This client-side UI sends requests for data or other backend processing to a REST API running on the application server cluster, which hides behind a static interface name (e. g. www&#8203;.myservice.de).
-That interface is serviced by a HA setup on the network layer that makes sure requests are routed to one of the application server nodes.
-Whenever the business logic wants to access persistent data, it uses a client-side load balancing scheme to select one of the database nodes.
+The backend is comprised of the two clusters (app and db), whereas the frontend is a statically served HTML5 single page application, so that the UI runs entirely on the client.
+For any backend functionality, such as requests for data or business logic processing, the client sends requests to a REST API running on the app cluster.
+It connects by using a static interface name (e. g. www&#8203;.myservice.de), which is serviced by a HA setup on the network layer that makes sure requests are routed to one of the app nodes.
+Whenever the business logic wants to access persistent data, it uses a client-side load balancing scheme to select one of the db nodes.

 ## Design Goals